-You are considered a U.S. resident if you meet the substantial presence test for 2014.
+You are considered a U.S. resident if you meet the substantial presence test for 2022.
 You meet this test if you were physically present in the United States for at least:

-• 31 days during 2014 and

-• 183 days during the period 2014, 2013, and 2012, counting all the days of physical presence in 2014 but only 1/3 the number of days of presence in 2013 and only 1/6 the number of days in 2012.
+- 31 days during 2022; and - 183 days during the period 2022, 2021, and 2020, counting all the days of physical presence in 2022 but only 1/3 the number of days of presence in 2021 and only 1/6 the number of days in 2020.

-Note.
-To claim the closer connection to a foreign country(ies) exception to the substantial presence test described in Regulations section 301.7701(b)-2, you must file Form 8840, Closer Connection Exception Statement for Aliens.
+Note: To claim the closer connection to a foreign country(ies) exception to the substantial presence test described in Regulations section 301.7701(b)-2, you must file Form 8840.

 Days of presence in the United States.

 Generally, you are treated as being present in the United States on any day that you are physically present in the country at any time during the day.
-However, you do not count the following days of presence in the United States for purposes of the substantial presence test.
+However, you don't count the following days of presence in the United States for purposes of the substantial presence test.

-1. Days you regularly commuted to work in the United States from a residence in Canada or Mexico.

-2. Days you were in the United States for less than 24 hours when you were traveling between two places outside the United States.

-3. Days you were temporarily in the United States as a regular crew member of a foreign vessel engaged in transportation between the United States and a foreign country or a possession of the United States unless you otherwise engaged in trade or business on such a day.

-4. Days you were unable to leave the United States because of a medical condition or medical problem that arose while you were in the United States.

-5. Days you were an exempt individual.
+- 1. Days you regularly commuted to work in the United States from a residence in Canada or Mexico. - 2.
+Days you were in the United States for less than 24 hours when you were traveling between two places outside the United States. - 3.
+Days you were temporarily in the United States as a regular crew member of a foreign vessel engaged in transportation between the United States and a foreign country or a possession of the United States unless you otherwise engaged in trade or business on such a day. - 4.
+Days you were unable to leave the United States because of a medical condition or medical problem that arose while you were in the United States. - 5.
+Days you were an exempt individual.